hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/41__shrImallalitAlAlitaH.md

 > Vasanas and Manas are not in his control how he can say he is Jnani?

-​See, a person is GYAnI means that he has GYAna.
+See, a person is GYAnI means that he has GYAna.
 What is it's relation with control of vAsanA and mind ?
-I'm a knower of pot b​ecause ​
+I'm a knower of pot because
-​I posses knowledge of pot.
+I posses knowledge of pot.
 Nothing else is needed.
-​

 > How
 > can he act like a brute and say he is a Jnani?
 >

-​He can do like that and say that he is GYAnI if he knows that 'he is one and everything else is adhyasta, and he is akartA'.
+He can do like that and say that he is GYAnI if he knows that 'he is one and everything else is adhyasta, and he is akartA'.
 The question, who will decide that he feels like that or not is easy to answer.
 Leave it on him who is claiming that he is untouched by karma, only